- Plan ahead and purchase your Timed Entry Permit/Reservation up to one month in advance of the day(s) you plan to visit.

 - Ride the bus … it’s easier to park in downtown Estes, then take the free shuttle into the park.
+Note that you will still need to pay the entrance fee, and get a timed entry permit online before boarding the bus.

-- Visit the park during the off-peak season when you can get good deals on lodging … January through mid-May and October through December.
+- Visit the park during the off-peak season when you can get good deals on lodging … January through mid-May and late October through December.

 Most lodges have a 3 night minimum stay during high season (summer & early fall) because lodging is in such high demand.
 But don’t give up – try these ideas: